cvilla714/enumerable_methods/README.md

 # Advanced Building Blocks - Enumerables

-This project was based on implementing our own version or Ruby's enumerable methods/ We created two files one that contained the methods and another one that contains the results.
+This project was based on implementing our own version of Ruby's enumerable methods/ We created two files one that contained the methods and another one that contains the results.